guilhemmarchand/trackme/docs/userguide.rst

 .. admonition:: Data hosts alerting policy management

    - The alerting policy controls how the state of a data host gets defined depending on the sourcetypes that are emitting data
-   - The global default mode named "granular per host" instructs TrackMe to turn an host to red only if no sourcetypes are being indexed and respecting monitoring rules
+   - The global default mode named "track per host" instructs TrackMe to turn an host to red only if no sourcetypes are being indexed and respecting monitoring rules
-   - The global alternative mode named "granular per sourcetype" instructs TrackMe to consider sourcetypes and their monitoring rules individually on a per host basis, to finally define the overall state of the host
+   - The global alternative mode named "track per sourcetype" instructs TrackMe to consider sourcetypes and their monitoring rules individually on a per host basis, to finally define the overall state of the host
    - This global mode can optionally be overriden on a per host basis via the configuration screen of the data host

 See :ref:`Data hosts global alerting policy` to control the global policy settings.